-Not only is playing with your child a good way to bond and connect, but family-style playtime also has so many positive psychological and developmental benefits such as social skills and regulation training, self-esteem building, and physical and mental stress relief, to name a few.
-The big question is often: What should we play so that everyone can participate?
+Not only is playing with your child an excellent way to bond and connect, but family-style playtime also has many positive psychological and developmental benefits, such as social skills and regulation training, self-esteem building, and physical and mental stress relief.1 As parents, we can build togetherness by cultivating an attitude of play.
+The big question is: what should we play so everyone can participate?

 The Best Family-Friendly Games